 The Cherry began in 2015 as a loose group of Ithaca, NY-based theater artists seeking ways to create professional work outside of the ordinary US theater landscape, without sacrificing our jobs and child-care (and gardening!) obligations.
 We started producing new international work in venues around town.

 In 2017, founding Artistic Director Samuel Buggeln, and his partner, Cherry co-founder Nick Salvato, built THE CHERRY ARTSPACE at 102 Cherry Street on the banks of the Cayuga Inlet in Ithaca’s West End.
 The Artspace is a flexible, multidisciplinary arts and performance venue.
 Click here to learn more!

 The Cherry Arts, Inc. launched our mission to support a wide range of artists and arts organizations by hosting them in the Artspace.
-Forms to date have included dance, music, puppetry, chamber opera, storytelling, burlesque, cabaret, installation, folk arts, and many more.
+Forms to date have included dance, music, puppetry, circus, chamber opera, storytelling, burlesque, cabaret, installation, folk arts, and many more.

 The theatermaking arm of the Cherry became THE CHERRY ARTISTS’ COLLECTIVE, an independent, self-governing ensemble of artists.
 The Collective develops new performance works that are radically local, radically international, and formally innovative.
 We’ve presented English-Language premieres of new plays from France, El Salvador, Germany, Québec, Serbia, Belgium, Mexico and Argentina, and commissioned innovative new performance works (including headphone walking-plays and plays incorporating video) from Ithaca-based writers.